emosl/ChicasUnicornio/GDD.md

 - Shield
 - Speed

 These abilities will be displayed in the screen at all times throughout the game.
 The combination of gadgets will change the amount of ability that Toby has under his disposal.
-If Toby has 0 ability in one of the four habilities, his life will start to decrease.
+If Toby has 0 ability in one of the four abilities, his life will start to decrease.
 Toby has to collect more gadgets to stop this from happening.

 ### **The Gadgets**
 To have a greater chance, as Toby goes through the course he will collect different gadgets that will make him stronger in the final battle.
-Some gadgets will be used throughout the game since they will help Toby collect even better gadgets and get throught the killer sprites.
+Some gadgets will be used throughout the game since they will help Toby collect even better gadgets and get through the killer sprites.
 In order to get the best gadgets, the player will have the choice to access “the dungeon”.

 Category|Gadget|Pros|Cons
  -|-|-|-